Back

 Alpine Skiing

-• Federica Brignone (Italy): A three-time Olympic medalist and defending world champion in giant slalom, returning after a leg injury.
+• Federica Brignone (Italy): A three-time Olympic medalist, defending world champion in giant slalom, and multiple World Cup title winner.

-• Marco Odermatt (Switzerland): Defending Olympic gold medalist in giant slalom, a three-time world champion, and 53-time World Cup winner.
-Atle Lie McGrath is also considered a contender in men's slalom.
+• Marco Odermatt (Switzerland): Defending Olympic gold medalist in giant slalom, three-time world champion, and 53-time World Cup winner.

 Biathlon